MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-use-access-tier-javascript.md

 This article shows how to use [access tiers](access-tiers-overview.md) for Block Blobs with the [Azure Storage client library for JavaScript](https://www.npmjs.com/package/@azure/storage-blob).

-Access tiers are not supported for Append and Page Blobs.
+Access tiers aren't supported for Append and Page Blobs.

 ## Understand Block Blob access tiers